Who needs anti-depressants when you have your body!

 I have written a whole article on minimalism, so if you want to learn more, check it out here: Minimalism.

-I hope that you can apply these simple, practical techniques straight away to get you started.
-As with all my advice I like to keep it as simple and minimal as possible so people can apply it in everyday life.
+I hope that you can apply these simple, practical techniques straight away.
+As with all my advice I like to keep it as simple and minimal as possible so you can immediately apply it to your life.

-We still have a big taboo in today’s society surrounding mental health and stress is a big part of that.
+There is still a big taboo surrounding mental health in today’s society and stress is a big part of that.
 Unless you have experienced it yourself you cannot fully understand it.

 So please try some of the techniques I have offered in this article to control your mind and avoid unnecessary trauma.